dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 and would be loaded to posting directory `p2`.

-After running the restore command, the directories inside the `postings` directory are copied over to the machines/containers running the alphas and `dgraph alpha` is started to load the copied data.
-For example, in a database cluster with two Alpha groups and one replica each, `p1` is moved to the location of the first Alpha and `p2` is moved to the location of the second Alpha.
+After running the restore command, the directories inside the `postings` directory need to be manually copied over to the machines/containers running the alphas before running the `dgraph alpha` command.
+For example, in a database cluster with two Alpha groups and one replica each, `p1` needs to be moved to the location of the first Alpha and `p2` needs to be moved to the location of the second Alpha.

+By default, Dgraph will look for a posting directory with the name `p`, so make sure to rename the directories after moving them.
+You can also use the `-p` option of the `dgraph alpha` command to specify a different path from the default.

 #### Restore from Amazon S3
 ```sh